 - Austin Bar Association/Austin Young Lawyers Association Leadership Academy, 2013

-- Austin Bar Association, Appellate, Litigation, and Employment Sections (Judicial Affairs Committee member, 2004–present)
+- Austin Bar Association, Employment Section (Judicial Affairs Committee member, 2004–present)

-- Austin Human Resource Management Association (AHRMA) (Legal and Legislative Committee member, 2012–present)
+- Austin Human Resource Management Association (AHRMA) (Legal and Legislative Committee member, 2012–2014)

 - Op-Eds & Blogging, Ms. JD Sixth Annual Conference on Women in Law, February 2014